 As the House will understand, this has been complex work, which has involved some of the most sensitive security issues.
 I confirm to the House today that the Government will make a definitive statement setting out their decision about a judge-led inquiry later this week and, at the same time, we will announce to the House our response to Sir Adrian Fulford’s recommendations on the consolidated guidance.

 You have asked the most penetrating question, Mr Speaker.
 I am grateful to my right hon.
 Friend the Deputy Prime Minister for finally producing some indication of when we might get a decision and for saying that the Government have reached conclusions.
 I will not repeat his precis of events, which goes back to the most firm undertakings in 2010 and 2012 that there would be a judge-led inquiry.
 The preliminary inquiry by Sir Peter Gibson set out the questions that the inquiry had to answer.
 It was postponed only because of the police inquiry into the further revelations of rendition to Colonel Gaddafi in Libya.
 After that, the resumption of the inquiry was postponed while the parliamentary Intelligence and Security Committee examined matters.
-When the ISC finally discovered the extent of British intelligence services’ complicity in cases of torture and their involvement in hijacking and the unlawful rendition of people for interrogation, mainly in America, the Committee was stopped from doing its investigations and made a report saying what it would have liked to examine if it had been allowed to interview witnesses.
+When the ISC finally discovered the extent of British intelligence services’ complicity in cases of torture and their involvement in hijacking and the unlawful rendition of people for interrogation, mainly in America, the Committee’s investigations were stopped and it made a report saying what it would have liked to examine if it had been allowed to interview witnesses.

 For years and years, this has been put into the long grass in the hope that it would eventually go away, so I hope that that comes to an end this week.
 We need to know how there was such a terrible breakdown in responsibility and communications that produced the misdeeds that took place in the time after 9/11, so that we can avoid the culture of the intelligence services and their relationships with Ministers ever slipping back into the same thing again.
 I hope that we will not just be told, “It is too late.
 Everything is all right now; there is no need to do anything,” because if it is all right now—as I trust it is—we have to reduce the risks that in future, we as a country will ever get involved in torture and rendition again.